heygrady/react-redux-notes/redux-wordpress.md

 touch src/routes/Posts/components/PostList.js
 touch src/routes/Posts/containers/PostListContainer.js
 ```

 ### Post list container

-In order to connect our list component to redux we need to create a container.
-We're going to be interfacing with the store in our container component.
+In a redux application you connect to a module from a container.
+In order to connect our list component to redux we need to also create a container component.
+We're going to be interfacing with the store from within our container component.
 Later we'll see that we actually display the list of posts in a regular component that is wrapped by our container.
 This is a strict separation suggested by redux.
 Container components allow a developer to map logic from a module (which works with the redux store) to a component (which simply displays data).

 As a rule of thumb, if you want to read from the store you need a container component.

 In react-redux, the [`connect()`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function provides functionality that ensures your component is re-rendered every time the state changes.
 Keeping components, containers and modules separated allows redux to efficiently keep your app up to date.
 In large applications this separation also allows developers to work on different parts of the code with minimal friction.

-Containers make it easier to refactor a module because it abstracts the logic for dealing with store from data needed to render the underlying component.
+Containers make it easier to refactor a module because it abstracts the logic for dealing with store from the data needed to render the underlying component.

+You may like reading about [how container components work](./readme.md#containers-connect-to-the-store).

 We'll go through this in detail below.

-##### `src/routes/Posts/container/PostListContainer.js`
+###### `src/routes/Posts/container/PostListContainer.js`

 ```js
 import { connect } from 'react-redux'
 import { fetchAll, getAll, isLoadingPosts, makePostSelectors } from '../modules/posts'